citizenfx/fivem-docs/content/docs/server-manual/server-commands.md

 ### `load_server_icon [fileName.png]`

-A console command which loads a specfied icon and sets it as the server icon.
+A console command which loads a specified icon and sets it as the server icon.
 The icon needs to be a 96x96 PNG file.

 Example: